perrette/scribe/README.md

 The `vosk` backend is good at
 doing real-time transcription for one language, but tended to make more mistakes in my tests and it does not do punctuation.
+Use mainly for longer typing session with the [keyboard](#virtual-keyboard-advanced) option, e.g. to make notes.
 There are many [vosk models](https://alphacephei.com/vosk/models) available, and here a few are associated to [a handful of languages](scribe/models.toml) `en`, `fr`, `it`, `de` (so far).

 To skip the initial selection menu you can do: